You are currently viewing Hope on the Menu: Can What You Eat Help Hidradenitis Suppurativa?

 Let’s separate the kale from the clutter and take a science-based, patient-centered look at the intricate relationship between your diet, gut microbiome, and HS.

-First Things First: What is HS?
+First Things First: What Is HS?

 Hidradenitis suppurativa (HS) is a chronic inflammatory skin condition characterized by painful nodules, abscesses, and tunnels (sinus tracts) that typically develop in areas where skin rubs together, such as the armpits, groin, buttocks, and under the breasts.
 There is no universal trigger, which can be frustrating for patients.
-Genetics, hormones, stress, smoking, obesity, and even diet may all play a role.
+Genetics, hormones, stress, smoking, weight, and even diet may all play a role.

 The Allure of the “Miracle Diet”